DFO-Ocean-Navigator/configurations/README.md

 # configurations
-This will contain DFO specific Ocean Navigator configuration files
+This will contain off site  specific Ocean Navigator configuration files

 The two files of interest are datasetconfig.json which contains the various datasets, variables, derived variables, and the location of the indexing